Table of Contents

 This is common to all of our insurers:

-With a 52-week period, you must be unable to work for 1 year before your policy kicks in.
+With a 52-week period, you must be out of work for a whole year before you can claim.

-If your company or employer is paying the premiums, you can choose a monthly deferred period ranging from 1, 2, 3, 6 or 12-months.
+If your company or employer is paying the premiums, you can choose a monthly deferred period of 1, 2, 3, 6, or 12 months.

 The shorter the deferred period is, the higher the premium you will pay.

-Logically, this makes sense as the risk to the insurer is greater for income protection policies with a short deferred period.
+This makes sense logically because the risk of a claim is greater for income protection policies with a short deferred period.

 Quote Type: Income Protection